craggles17/evolve/docs/RULEBOOK.md

 1. Check **Era Window** - Current era must be within Min-Max range
 2. Check **Hard Prerequisites** - Must have all required traits already
 3. Pay **Allele Cost** (reduced by soft prerequisites)
-4. Place card on your Lineage Board, connected to prerequisites
+4. Place card in the **current era's column** on your Lineage Board
 5. Gain the trait's tags and abilities

 **Soft Prerequisite Discounts:**